 Enable mobile access to the file server

 For years, many organizations have stored most or all of their data on an on-premises file server, which has enabled fast file access for employees who work on a network.
 Though keeping data on a file server certainly has its benefits, remote employees looking to access this data on a mobile device have traditionally had to use cumbersome FTP or VPN protocols.
 Some business owners believe moving all their data to the cloud is the only way to provide mobile users easy access to data, but many companies have shied away from shifting away from their file server due to its local and secure nature.
 So how can businesses reconcile the advantages of fast, local storage with the need for mobile workers to access this data on their laptops, tablets, and phones?
 The answer is cloud-enabling the file server: syncing the local file server with the cloud so that employees have remote access to its contents on any device.
-Cloud-enabling the file server is as simple as installing a sync agent onto the server, which maps the file server directory to a folder that automatically sync with users’ devices.
+Cloud-enabling the file server is as simple as installing a sync agent onto the server, which maps the file server directory to a folder that automatically syncs with users’ devices.
 All additions, edits, and deletions are synced between users’ devices and the server.

 Cloud-enabling the file server provides benefits beyond data mobility.
-By cloud-enabling the file server, business unlock a host of collaborative features.
+By cloud-enabling the file server, businesses unlock a host of collaborative features.
 For example, teams within an organization can collaborate on a common set of files with the most up-to-date versions being continuously synced to the cloud.
 In addition, users can easily and securely share files from the file server with internal and external parties.
 Moreover, since data is constantly synced between the cloud and the server, the cloud can act as a second site backup for the server.
 Finally, by cloud-enabling the file server, administrators always have full visibility into the files that users access, modify, and share.

 Securely share documents with internal and external parties

 The Internet was built for sharing, and over the last decade, it has definitively become the preferred method for sharing documents and other files.
 But given the multitude of ways to share files over the Internet and the security risks involved with many of these methods, companies need to carefully consider how employees are sharing important data.
-Unlike email or basic file sharing services that are not designed for professional use, business-grade file sync gives companies with security requirements peace of mind.
+Unlike email or basic file-sharing services that are not designed for professional use, business-grade file sync gives companies security requirements peace of mind.
 Companies can ensure proper sharing of files by leveraging a host of security features.
-For example, CloudDrive lets users set shared files to expire on a specific date, limit the number of times a file is downloaded, and receive notifications whenever a file is downloaded.
+For example, CloudDrive lets users set shared files to expire on a specific date, limits the number of times a file is downloaded and receives notifications whenever a file is downloaded.
 Users can also force recipients to log in with a company or guest account, which easily allows for a shared file to be tracked and monitored.
 These options are available any time a user chooses to share files through the web or via an Outlook plug-in.
 Finally, CloudDrive empowers administrators with advanced control over data and devices.
 A complete audit trail grants administrators full visibility into when files are accessed, added, deleted, or modified.
 Moreover, if a device is ever lost or stolen, administrators can use remote wipes to quickly and easily wipe sensitive data from specific devices before it falls into the wrong hands.
 Additional administrative features that business-grade file sync offers include Active Directory integration, file type exclusion, and two-factor authentication.
 All of these security features provide administrators with the assurance that shared corporate data is retained and protected.

-Simplify collaboration and the file sharing workflow
+Simplify collaboration and the file-sharing workflow

 Many businesses use free, consumer-grade file sync services to collaborate between colleagues and outside the organization.
 Some continue to use email to transfer files back and forth.
-Still others use cumbersome, difficult-to-use platforms such as Microsoft SharePoint to collaborate internally and externally.
+Still, others use cumbersome, difficult-to-use platforms such as Microsoft SharePoint to collaborate internally and externally.
 Unfortunately, these methods often force employees into an unnecessarily long workflow involving file attachments, multiple downloads, and no inherent versioning capabilities.
 Even more concerning is the lack of security involved in consumer-grade file sync and email.
 Neither of these methods provides employers with oversight into what employees are sharing and modifying inside and outside of the organization.
 CloudDrive provides a simpler approach to internal collaboration.
 Team shares make it easy for organizations and subgroups within organizations to collaborate.
-Team shares are folders that multiple people can access and save files to — so, for example, a marketing organization could ensure all marketing collateral is in one place and can keep this information hidden from other sub organizations within the company.
+Team shares are folders that multiple people can access and save files to — so, for example, a marketing organization could ensure all marketing collateral is in one place and can keep this information hidden from other sub-organizations within the company.
 With team shares, everyone is kept in the loop with the information they need, right when they need it.
 CloudDrive also presents the best way for companies to share files externally: an easy-to-use, custom-branded portal.
-Customers and third parties who use the portal to upload files are assured their data is being sent to the right source, while businesses on the receiving end of these files enjoy easy file organization and a simple, logical workflow, since the files are stored right within a synced folder in Windows Explorer or Finder on a Mac.
+Customers and third parties who use the portal to upload files are assured their data is being sent to the right source, while businesses on the receiving end of these files enjoy easy file organization and a simple, logical workflow since the files are stored right within a synced folder in Windows Explorer or Finder on a Mac.

 Keep important data backed up